pierrepo/mdner/README.md

                         value is 42.
 ```

 Annotating json files requires manual annotation and must be in the `annotations` folder.
-Load the `mdner_app` conda environment and use the `Entity Annotator` to annotate and edit json files by typing the following command :
+Load the `mdner_app` conda environment and use the `entity annotator` to annotate and edit json files by typing the following command :

 ```
 conda activate mdner_app